Conveuropean logo

 Annecy France

 Annecy is the prefecture and largest city of the Haute-Savoie department in the Auvergne-Rhône-Alpes region of southeastern France.
-It is located on the northern tip of Lake Annecy, 35 kilometers south of Geneva and last July I had the prividlege to visit this interesting place for a whole day.
+It is located on the northern tip of Lake Annecy, 35 kilometers south of Geneva, and last July, I had the privilege to visit this interesting place for a whole day.

-The city is really very beautiful, located between the lake and the mountains.
-And although you can tell that the site is quite touristy, I found some empty spaces where I could really appreciate this place.
-Highly recommended
+The city is very beautiful, located between the lake and the mountains.
+Although you can tell that the site is quite touristy, I found some empty spaces where I could really appreciate this place.
+Highly recommended.

 Formerly known as Lugdunum